argituri/assignment_c/README.md

 * a list of workers' ids.

 # Unit tests
-The project has two quite simple Junit 5 tests, which can easily be run with maven from the cmd/terminal using:
+The project has two quite simple Junit 5 tests, which can easily be run with maven from the root folder using the cmd/terminal:

 > maven clean test